gLelcu/TUI-BlackJack/README.md

  **On Android**
  - install Termux from the play store  git clone it like before and inside paste:
  - `pkg update && pkg upgrade && pkg install clang`
- -  ` clang++ blackjack.cpp -o blackjack && ./blackjack`
+ -  ` clang++ blackjack.cpp -o blackjack -lncurses && ./blackjack`

 ----------------------------------------------------

 I am still working on the game so there is no *double down* or *split* and the UI may bug rarely.

-Besides *double down* and *split* i want to add side bets like *crazy seven*, *21 + 3* and *bust* also a cash system maybe with a json so it the player wont loose the cash and improve the ACE score by calculating it recursively.
+Besides *double down* and *split* i want to add side bets like *crazy seven*, *21 + 3* and *bust* also a cash system maybe with a json so the player wont loose the cash and improve the ACE score by calculating it recursively.